-However, there are a number of differences between barcodes and QR codes -- both in their uses and their characteristics.
-Here are three important differences:
+However, there are several differences between barcodes and QR codes — both in their uses and their characteristics.
+Below are three important differences.

 QR Codes Are Shaped Differently

-Barcodes are typically rectangular in shape, requiring scanning devices to read the barcode's data horizontally.
-QR codes are often square-shaped, displaying their data vertically or horizontally.
+Barcodes are typically rectangular, which requires scanning devices to read the barcode's data horizontally.
+QR codes are often square-shaped, displaying their data vertically and horizontally.